Card draw simulator

 Result: -3 resources

-During such a turn, which is quite common with this Deck, you did:
+During such a turn, which is quite common with this Deck, and including the upkeep phase, you have:

-3 attacks with 10+ , +9 damage, +8 Cards, you evaded an enemy, and you've set up again for another fighting turn.
+3 attacks with 10+ , 10 damage, 9 Cards, 0 resource, you evaded an enemy, and you're set up again for another fighting turn.

 •• Eucatastrophe is second on the list to prevent you from that pull on the All-In Attack which would be hard to recover from.